olafplacha/MIMUW/README.md

 #### Origami
 The project relied on implementing interface for creating origami and determining how many times a pin would cross the paper if it was stuck in the origami in an arbitrary point.

 Technologies used: <b>Ocaml</b>

+#### Topological Sorting
+The project relied on implementing interface for sorting Directed Acyclic Graphs topologically.
+Input was given as adjacency list, which I have transformed into <b>hash map</b> for fast keys lookups.
+I used <b>depth-first search</b> approach.
+If the graph given had cycles, exception was raised, since no linear order of its vertices existed.

+Technologies used: <b>Ocaml</b>